-When gesturing to the stimulus book or response booklet is necessary, the examiner should display them as digital assets onscreen and point using the mouse cursor.
+When gesturing to the stimulus books is necessary, the examiner should display them as digital assets on-screen and point using the mouse cursor.
+It may be necessary for the examiner to show how to respond to demonstration items on the examiner's camera.
 Refer to Table 1 for specific instructions by subtest.